Date Last Revised: August 2022

 Intellectual Property Rights

 The contents of TheHorsesAdvocate.com including its look and feel (e.g., text, graphics, images, logos and button icons), photographs, editorial content, notices, software (including html-based computer programs) and other material are protected under both United States and other applicable copyright, trademark and other laws.
 The Equine Practice, Inc grants you the right to view and use TheHorsesAdvocate.com subject to these terms.
-You may download or print a copy of information provided on TheHorsesAdvocate.com for your personal, internal and non-commercial use only.
-Any distribution, reprint or electronic reproduction of any content from TheHorsesAdvocate.com in whole or in part for any other purpose is expressly prohibited without our prior written consent, at which time you agree to include our copyright notice: “Copyright , The Equine Practice, Inc. All rights reserved https://www.TheEquinePractice.com” on each page printed.
+You may download or print a copy of the information provided on TheHorsesAdvocate.com for your personal, internal and non-commercial use only.
+Any distribution, reprint or electronic reproduction of any content from TheHorsesAdvocate.com in whole or in part for any other purpose is expressly prohibited without our prior written consent, at which time you agree to include our copyright notice: “Copyright, The Equine Practice, Inc. All rights reserved https://www.TheEquinePractice.com” on each page printed.

 Any submission you make to us of any idea, information, business invention or concept to TheHorsesAdvocate.com is voluntary.
 You agree that any such submission is not confidential for all purposes, and you grant us or warrant that the owner grants us a royalty-free, perpetual, irrevocable, worldwide license to use such submission in any medium.
 If your idea, information, business invention or concept is proprietary, please do not submit them.